 In this gearupwindows article, we will guide you on disabling the Colors settings to prevent users from changing colors and transparency settings on your device.

-How to Stop Users from Changing Color and Appearance in Windows 11 using Registry Editor?
+How to Stop Users from Changing Color and Appearance in Windows 11 Using Registry Editor?

-If group policy is not a part of your operating system, you can use this method to stop or prevent users from changing color and appearance in Windows 11.
+If group policy is not part of your operating system, you can use this method to stop or prevent users from changing color and appearance in Windows 11.
 To do so, use these steps:-

 Step 1.
 Open Registry Editor.